You can’t put all your eggs in one basket anymore.

 If you invest more in the devices and channels that your customer prefers, and work to strengthen the fluidity between all channels, you will improve the user experience across the board.

-Ultimately, a consistent approach to marketing on multiple channels is essential and when you facilitate an easy transition from one channel to the next, you can be pretty confident that this marketing strategy will yield results.
+Ultimately, a consistent approach to marketing on multiple marketing channels is essential and when you facilitate an easy transition from one channel to the next, you can be pretty confident that this marketing strategy will yield results.

 6. Measure Your Efforts